magurh/flare-metrics/README.md

 ### Web scrapping
 ----------------------------

-To import data from the `validators` section of `flare-metrics.io`, navigate to the root directory and run from the command line:
+To import data from the `validators` section of `flare-metrics.io`, navigate to the root directory and run:
 ```
 python data_scripts/validator_scrapper.py
 ```

 This will create a dataframe within the `data` sub-directory, with information about all current validators.

-Note: Ensure that the command line is using the same Python environments as your preferred editor.